 Apparently, most people in the UK should be taking vitamin D because we just don’t get enough sun to keep our levels up naturally.
 This is something that I’ve had three different GPs tell me since, but I was completely unaware.

-I started taking vitamin D supplements in March 2019, and within a few weeks my skin started to improve.
+I started taking high strength vitamin D supplements in March 2019, and within a few weeks my skin started to improve.
 A year later, I can happily say that my skin is still clear the vast majority of the time, and while I still get the odd hormonal spot here and there, I’m now happy to go makeup-free on a daily basis, and covering up with layers of foundation is a thing of the past.

 Possible causes of acne